-The local EMS agency shall establish and maintain relationships with disaster medical assistance teams (DMAT) teams in its area.
+Local EMS agency shall establish/maintain relationships with disaster medical assistance teams (DMAT) in its area.

 Local DMAT Team.
 The local EMS agency supports the development and maintenance of DMAT teams in its area.

 The county supports the OES Region II DMAT team, CA-6.